ceholden/yatsm/docs/guide/map_changes.rst

 Mapping Changes
 ===============

 To visualize change information it is often useful to create maps of the date when a pixel changes or to map the total number of changes detected within a desired range of dates.
-These maps can be created using the :ref:`yatsm_changemap.py <yatsm_changemap>`.
+These maps can be created using the :ref:`yatsm changemap <yatsm_changemap>`.

 Examples
 ========